Chances are you’ve seen those giant mosquito-like insects hovering around your yard or garden at some point.

 1. Kill Mosquito Larvae

-The larval stage of most species of crane fly in the world is spent in bodies of water, like rivers, lakes, or damp soil.
+The larval stage of most crane fly species is spent in bodies of water, such as rivers, lakes, or damp soil.

 This larval phase can last up to three years [2].
-At this stage, these insects are helpful because they decompose plant material and return nutrients back to the soil.
+These insects are helpful at this stage because they break down plant material and return nutrients to the soil.

 3. Pollinators